-IBS is a severe functional gastrointestinal disorder.
-Its causes are not known but there are risk factors that trigger this condition.
-The symptoms can be mild or severe, but with good treatment and diet, they can go into remission.
+Irritable Bowel Syndrome IBS is a severe functional gastrointestinal disorder.
+Its causes are not known, but there are risk factors that trigger this condition.
+The symptoms can be mild or severe, but they can go into remission with good treatment and diet.

-Irritable Bowel Syndrome is often a long term occurring disease which can not be cured by can be managed.
+Irritable Bowel Syndrome is often a long-term disease that cannot be cured but can be managed.
 Its symptoms can be mild or severe.
-But even if chronic, it rarely leads to complications or life-threatening situations.
-The group of symptoms mostly point towards the problems of movement in the bowels, rather than the damage to the tissues of the bowels.
+Even if it is chronic, it rarely causes complications or life-threatening conditions.
+The group of symptoms mainly points toward the movement problems in the bowels rather than the damage to the tissues of the bowels.

 There is no known cause of IBS.
-However, some factors could lead to the irritation of the bowel.
-Other names of the syndrome as referred by doctors can be; Mucous colitis, Spastic colon, Nervous colon, Irritable colon, Spastic bowel.
+But, there are some things that could irritate the bowel.
+Other names of the syndrome, as referred by doctors, can be; Mucous colitis, Spastic colon, Nervous colon, Irritable colon, and Spastic bowel.

 What is IBS?

-This is irritable bowel syndrome with diarrhoea as the leading case.
+This is irritable bowel syndrome, with diarrhea as the leading case.

 Irritable bowel syndrome with constipation.

-Irritable bowel syndrome with a mixed pattern of diarrhoea and constipation.
+Irritable bowel syndrome is characterized by a mix of constipation and diarrhea.

-It is advisable to see your doctor when you have started noticing symptoms.
-Your doctor will go through your medical records to see possible factors that are likely to cause IBS.
+It is advisable to consult the doctor when the patient has started noticing symptoms.
+The doctor will review the medical records to see possible factors that cause IBS.

-- Blood tests for signs of infection, anaemia.
+- Blood tests for signs of infection and anemia.

 - Tests for food allergies and diseases

 - Tests for bowel muscular contractions.